Recipe for a classic taco dip featuring refried beans, seasoned cream cheese, guacamole, green onions, and more.

 The refried beans are mixed with a little milk just to make them easier to spread and scoop.
 For the next layer I combine cream cheese and Greek yogurt.
 Sour cream works just as well as Greek yogurt, use whatever you have on hand!
 If you don’t have taco seasoning combine together two parts chili powder, one part cumin, and one part onion powder.
 Add a little salt to taste and you should be good to go.

 You also can totally buy premade guac if you want.
-However, if you want to make it yourself it’s super simple.
-I have a recipe here.
+However, if you want to make 4 ingredient guacamole yourself it’s super simple.

 The rest of the layers require no stirring, just a little chopping.
 After the cheese, I added green onions, sliced black olives, and chopped up tomatoes.
 The green onions are a perfect alternative to regular onion, they are much milder in flavor but provide a necessary kick to the dish.
 Without them I think it would be just a little bit bland.